HomePhilosophy

 “For if God did not spare angels when they sinned, but threw them into the lowest hell [Tartarus] and imprisoned them in chains of deepest darkness, holding them for judgment.”

 Tartarus features prominently in Homer’s Iliad.
 In the Iliad, Zeus punished the Titans by casting them into Tartarus after the Titanomachy, a ten-year war between the Titans and the Olympians.
 Tartarus is “where … the deepest gulf beneath the earth” is “as far beneath Hades as heaven is above earth” (Iliad, Book 8:1).
 It is the deepest, darkest recess of the underworld or hell.
-The references to Tartarus in 1 Enoch and 2 Peter indicate that there was an awareness of the concept from Homer’s Iliad and it was used as a parallel to build a narrative about God’s punishment of the fallen angels.
+The references to Tartarus in 1 Enoch and 2 Peter indicate that there was an awareness of the concept from Homer’s Iliad, and it was used as a parallel to build a narrative about God’s punishment of the fallen angels.

 5. Giant Offspring of the Watchers

 The offspring of the Watchers and human women were called the Nephilim, which means “fallen ones.”
 Nephilim is a Hebrew word translated as “Gigantes” in Greek and Latin.
-“Gigantes” is where we derive the English “giants” from.
+“Gigantes” is where we derive the English word “giants” from.

-The Book of Enoch describes the giants as violent individuals who consumed everything the humans acquired.
+The Book of Enoch describes the giants as violent individuals who consumed everything the humans produced.
 When the humans could no longer sustain them, the giants turned on the humans and devoured them.
 They then turned on the animals and the rest of creation, destroying everything they encountered.

 The Bible details the presence of Nephilim after the flood (Numbers 13:32-33).
 Several nations either were giants or had giants among them.
 Examples are the sons of Anak (Genesis 23:2; Joshua 15:13), the Rephaim, once led by King Og (Deuteronomy 3:11), and the giants that aligned themselves with the Philistines, like Goliath (2 Samuel 21:18-22) and his brother, Lachmi (1 Chronicles 20:5).